 diagnostic mode.
 The operational mode in which the printer can check itself in case of a malfunction.
 When the printer is in diagnostic mode, it is not accepting information from the attached controlling computer system.
 In the printer, only service representatives can use diagnostic mode.
-Contrast with print mode.
+Contrast with print mode and test mode.

 direct attach.
-The environment in which an application program directly allocates the printer.
+The environment in which an application program directly allocates the Infoprint 3000 Printing Subsystem.